 Revising a Will

-Additions to the will are not effective unless they are signed by you in front of two other witnesses.
+Additions to the will are ineffective unless you sign them before two other witnesses.
 The only part of the will that can be changed without rewriting it is the personal property distribution list.
 It can only change how personal property is distributed.
 There is also the option to state in your will that your personal property distribution list is on a separate statement.
 That statement can then be changed after the will is signed and can be changed without revising the will.
-When writing new statements always make sure to date, sign, and clarify if any other previous statements are being revoked.
+When writing new statements, always date, sign, and clarify if any previous statements are being revoked.

 Revising a will specifically for divorce

 After the divorce is final, revising your will is highly recommended.
 An attorney can help revise your will after a divorce.
-Without revising the will after a divorce it is not guaranteed that your property will be distributed the way you would prefer.
-Revising your will after a divorce allows you to divide your property as you prefer, as well as name personal representatives for your estate and new/alternate guardians and trustees for your children.
+Without modifying the will after a divorce, it is not guaranteed that your property will be distributed the way you would prefer.
+In addition, revising your will after a divorce allows you to divide your property as you choose and name personal representatives for your estate and new/alternate guardians and trustees for your children.

 Minnesota Law Articles

 When contemplating divorce, you may feel overwhelmed, worried, and even angry.
 Of course, those feelings are entirely natural.
 However, sitting on the sidelines and simply reacting to these emotions will not help you obtain the outcome you want in your divorce.
 As...